USAFA-ECE/ece382/_sources/Assignments/project.md

 1. Presentation
     - Utilize visual aids a lot!
 Figures, tables, and graphs are more helpful than words.
     - Ensure you **discuss everything** in the presentation section.
-    - Adhere to the 7-minute time limit; practice for effective delivery.
-Your talk will be stopped at the 8-minute mark, and credit will not be given for parts not discussed.
+    - Adhere to the 6-minute time limit; practice for effective delivery.
+Your talk will be stopped at the 7-minute mark, and credit will not be given for parts not discussed.
+Adhering to the time limit for presentations is a basic etiquette.
+Even at professional conferences, talks can be cut short if they exceed the allotted time.
+    - You are strongly recommended to practice your talk.
+Students who gave very short presentations to avoid exceeding the time limit often did not discuss enough details and lost even more points.
+So, practice!
+Even experienced engineers practice for their conference presentations.

 1. Report
     - Throughly Read the template and **do not miss anything in the template**.